radicle-dev/radicle.xyz/_guides/seeder.md

 Finally, to view all seeding policies that have been set on repositories, simply enter `rad seed` with no options.
 This will list all configured policies.

-### Your external address
+### Addressing

-Now that you've configured your seeding policy, it's time to set your node's external address.
+Now that you've configured your seeding policy, it's time to consider how your node is addressed on the network.

+#### Your external address

+You should set your node's external address.
 This is a public address, typically a DNS name that points to your node.
-Though a single address is sufficient, you are free to set up to 16 external addresses.
+Though a single external address is sufficient, you are free to set up to 16 external addresses.

 You'll find this setting in your configuration file, under `node.externalAddresses`.
 External addresses are JSON strings of the form